This program will be offered in a modified live stream format. Details will be released when program is confirmed.

 To reinforce the knowledge gained from the course and ensure lasting value to each attendee’s practice, Mayo Clinic provides access to all course presentations with voice-over recordings after completion of the course.
 You must have attended the course as a live attendee in order to access these.

 - Recognize the spectrum of signs and symptoms suspicious for heart failure

-• Describe typical diagnostic testing essential for the diagnosis and management of patients with heart failure
+- Describe typical diagnostic testing essential for the diagnosis and management of patients with heart failure

-• Apply appropriate pharmacologic and non-pharmacologic strategies for patients across the spectrum of heart failure
+- Apply appropriate pharmacologic and non-pharmacologic strategies for patients across the spectrum of heart failure

-• Describe when referral for advanced heart failure therapies is indicated
+- Describe when referral for advanced heart failure therapies is indicated

 - Demonstrate complex decision-making when renal and/or pulmonary hypertension co-exist with heart failure

 This course is appropriate for nurse practitioners, physician assistants, registered nurses, cardiologists, and primary care providers interested in an update on heart failure.